Why people with cancer should use it

 - decrease the ability of cancers to spread

-Scientists at the university lab also discovered that CBD oil can:
+Scientists at the university lab also discovered that CBD oil can: Deliver many health benefits

 Here are some promising recent peer reviewed studies:

 - A Source in 2019 showed of in vitro and in vivo clinical studies focusing on pancreatic cancer found that cannabinoids may slow tumor growth, reduce tumor spread, and cause tumor cell death.
 The study authors wrote that research into the effectiveness of different CBD oil formulations, dosing, and precise mode of action is lacking and urgently needed.
-The study showed that CBD could provoke cell death and cause glioblastoma cells to become more sensitive to radiation, but with no effect on healthy cells.
+The study showed that CBD oil for cancer could provoke cell death and cause glioblastoma cells to become more sensitive to radiation, but with no effect on healthy cells.

 - A peer reviewed long-term study of men within the florida Men’s Health Study cohort found that using CBD Oil may be associated with alleviating bladder cancer risk.
 However, a cause and effect relationship hasn’t been established.